tomas-fryza/vhdl-course/Labs/06-display_driver/README.md

 end architecture Behavioral;
 ```

-2. Implement a display driver on the Coolrunner-II board with CPLD expansion board.
-Use slide switches on the CPLD expansion board as data inputs and display the values on the 7-segment displays.
+2. Connect seven-segment driver and implement it on the Coolrunner-II board.
+Use slide switches on the CPLD expansion board as data inputs and display the values on the 7-segment display.
 Connect the reset to BTN0 push button and make sure the 10kHz clock frequency is selected.
+Copy Coolrunner and Expansion UCF files to the working folder.
+Add these files to the project.

 ## 5 Clean project and synchronize git